 Gabi has extensive experience with international sustainable development and corporate social responsibility/creating shared value.
 She has been a senior researcher for the Netherlands Commission for Sustainable Development (NCDO), where she was responsible for multi-disciplinary policy studies on a broad range of international sustainability issues, in particular the implementation of the United Nations Sustainable Development Goals.
 And where she organised the WorldConnectors: a cross-generational network of opinion leaders from various sectors of society, including government and politics, media, non-governmental organizations, the private sector and the scientific, research and spiritual communities.
 Gabi researches partnerships between business and civil society, at the Institute for Management Research (Radboud University, Nijmegen, the Netherlands).

-Wouter is an expert in management and organisational development, and runs professional project management trainings for a wide variety of corporate, public sector and NGO clients.
+Wouter Baars is the founder of www.projectmanagement-training.nl and runs professional project management trainings for a wide variety of corporate, public sector and NGO clients.
 He has been at the forefront of the development of new media and ‘serious games’ for education, and has won First Prize in the Nasa Space Apps Challenge for creating a simulation using Google Maps to locate the most lucrative investments in new and renewable sources of energy.
 Wouter graduated in Industrial Engineering from the Technical University in Eindhoven, the Netherlands, with a masters degree in Technology for Sustainable Development.